oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-install-matter-on-linux.md

 ./out/chip-tool basicinformation read vendor-name 1 0
 ```

-In the output logs, you should see that the Vendor Name
+In the output logs, you should see the Vendor Name

 ```shell
 [1682445848.220725][5128:5130] CHIP:TOO:   VendorName: TEST_VENDOR